gabriribeiro5/cyclobot_client/README.md

 Foreseeable versions of this software will support human inputs, so they can interact with the device.

 ## Design
-This application leverages from Clean Architecture principles and State Design Pattern.
+This application leverages from Clean Architecture principles, State and Strategy Design Pattern.
 Modules are organized as follows:

 - **Core States**: All possible states for the machine being controlled.